Connect with others who understand.

 — A MyParkinsonsTeam member

-People who’ve used LSVT LOUD for themselves or a loved one say it only works if you keep practicing.
-“The key is to do the sessions daily,” a caregiver commented about improving vocal loudness.
+People who’ve used LSVT LOUD say it only works if you keep practicing.
+“The key is to do the sessions daily,” a caregiver commented about improving vocal loudness for their loved one.

 “It is all good if the therapy is kept up and worked on daily.
 It is like learning a foreign language.
 It is a ‘use it or lose it’ deal,” another member agreed.